 Storing: Instant Pot applesauce will keep in the fridge in an airtight container for up to 7 days.

-Freezing: You can freeze it, also in an airtight freezer-friendly container, leaving room for expansion for up to 3 months.
+Freezing: You can freeze your pressure cooker applesauce, also in an airtight freezer-friendly container, leaving room for expansion for up to 3 months in a fridge freezer or up to 1 year in a deep freezer.

 More Instant Pot Recipes